Gustavo Petro: M-19 militancy

 Convinced that the guerrilla struggle could change the political and economic system of Colombia, around the age of 17, Petro became a member of the 19th of April Movement (M-19), a Colombian guerrilla organisation that emerged in 1974 in opposition to the National Front coalition after allegations of fraud in the 1970 election.
 He used the pseudonym of Aureliano, a character in the novel One Hundred Years of Solitude.

-With the M-19, he led the seizure of a piece of land to house 400 poor families who had been forcibly displaced by paramilitary groups, and then contributed to the construction of what would become the Bolívar 83 neighborhood.
-He then went completely underground and became close to Carlos Pizarro, one of the main commanders of the M-19, and insisted with him on the need for a negotiated political solution to the Colombian armed conflict and on the transition to a Constituent Assembly.
-During his time in 19 April Petro became a leader, and was elected ombudsman of Zipaquirá in 1981 and councilman from 1984 to 1986.
+During his time in M-19, Petro emerged as a leader; he was elected ombudsman of Zipaquirá in 1981 and councilman from 1984 to 1986.
+In 1985, the M-19 assassinated 13 Colombian politicians at the Palace of Justice.
+This group was also involved with kidnapping and violence in villages across the country.
+He led the M-19's seizure of land to house 400 poor families who had been forcibly displaced by paramilitary groups, and then contributed to the construction of what would become the Bolívar 83 neighborhood.
+He then went underground and allied with Carlos Pizarro, one of the main commanders of the M-19, insisting on the need for a negotiated political solution to the Colombian armed conflict and the transition to a Constituent Assembly.

-In 1985, Petro was arrested by the army for the crime of illegal possession of arms. he was tortured for ten days in the stables of the XIII Brigade, then sentenced to 18 months in prison.
+In 1985, Petro was arrested by the army for illegal arms possession.
+He was tortured for ten days in the stables of the XIII Brigade, then sentenced to 18 months in prison.
 It was during his incarceration that Petro shifted his ideology, no longer viewing armed resistance as a feasible strategy to gain public backing.
 In 1987, M-19 engaged in peace talks with the government.

 Education

-Petro graduated with a degree in economics from the Universidad Externado de Colombia and began graduate studies at the Escuela Superior de Administración Pública (ESAP).
-Later, he earned a master's degree in economics from the Universidad Javeriana.
+Petro graduated in 1982 with a bachelor's degree in economics from the Universidad Externado de Colombia and began graduate studies at the Escuela Superior de Administración Pública (ESAP).
+Later, he started a master's degree in economics from the Universidad Javeriana but never graduated.
 He then traveled to Belgium and started his graduate studies in Economy and Human Rights at the Université catholique de Louvain.
 He also began his studies towards a doctoral degree in public administration from the University of Salamanca in Spain.